 Skipping the starchy pasta and beans and adding rotisserie chicken keeps this Healthy Chicken Minestrone Soup low carb and hearty enough for a main meal.

 My kids love soup.
 It seems like I can never make enough of it.
 I know that some people think of soup as a Fall and Winter dish because it is hot, but I find it a light and refreshing alternative to cooking a main and two sides.
-You remember from a previous post, that I don’t particularly enjoy cooking sides to accompany my main dishes.
+I don’t particularly enjoy cooking sides to accompany my main dishes.
 So when I can combine a protein with a good helping of veggies in the same dish, I’m all kinds of excited!

 Now, let me share the embarrassing fact that I am of the age of “Eternal Summers”.
 Yep, early menopause at age 40.
 Lucky me, huh?
 Well, it’s a mixed blessing, but I’ll tell ya that for obvious reasons I don’t like to stand in front of a hot stove, or oven, or in a hot kitchen any longer than is absolutely necessary.
 (The “warming spells” are so frequent and so bad that my husband and I joked that we would name the blog “Hot Flash Kitchen”!)

 Thankfully, this recipe only takes a few minutes of standing in front of the heat, and then it does it’s own thing for a while.
 I don’t know about you, but that’s my kind of recipe.
 And it tastes so good!
 My husband gave it an “Mmmm.” and my kids asked for seconds.
 Okay, my son usually asks for seconds anyway, but my daughter wanted seconds, too!
 Healthy low carb Chicken Minestrone Soup = kids eating more veggies.
 That’s a WIN!